 On days when the air quality is particularly bad–like following the devastating fires in California this past fall–you feel it.
 You might get a headache, or feel sluggish and short of breath.
 Exposure to this type of pollution for long periods of time can cause lasting harm to one’s health in the form of asthma, heart disease, or lung cancer.

-The physical effects of poor air quality are hard to ignore, but a group of researchers at the University of Singapore wondered if pollution had implications in areas beyond health–specifically, the economy.
+The physical effects of poor air quality are hard to ignore, but a group of researchers at the National University of Singapore wondered if pollution had implications in areas beyond health–specifically, the economy.
 What type of effect does exposure to polluted air have on labor productivity?

 Not surprisingly, working in polluted conditions is not great for productivity.
 But compared to physical effects, where a particularly smoggy day may make someone’s headache proportionately worse, the impact on productivity is more subtle.
 Daily fluctuations in pollution levels, the researchers found, don’t exactly impact daily productivity levels.
 But if someone has to work for a long time in polluted conditions, their productivity slowly declines over time.